jupyter-book/mystmd/docs/frontmatter.md

   - a string (max 40 chars)
   - page can override project
 * - `venue`
-  - a venue object
+  - a venue object with journal and conference metadata fields
   - page can override project
+* - `volume`
+  - information about the journal volume, see [](#publication-metadata)
+  - page can override project
+* - `issue`
+  - information about the journal issue, see [](#publication-metadata)
+  - page can override project
+* - `first_page`
+  - first page of the project or article, for published works
+  - page can override project
-* - `biblio`
+* - `last_page`
-  - a biblio object with various fields
+  - last page of the project or article, for published works
   - page can override project
 * - `math`
   - a dictionary of math macros (see [](#math-macros))